• Skip to primary navigation

 Why grape juice is healthy

 We all know that grapes are incredibly healthy, but do you know what they can do for your body?
-Here is a big list of the benefits that grapes bring to your body and mind:
+Here is a big list of the benefits that grapes bring to your body and mind, according to the website Live Science:

 Which type of grape is the healthiest?

 There are wide varieties of grapes, but to simplify, we'll classify them as red, purple, and green grapes.
-Although they are all healthy and full of vitamins, minerals, and antioxidants, red and purple grapes may provide even more benefits due to their high amounts of resveratrol, flavonoids, and phytonutrients found in their darker skins, which prevent the development of certain diseases and help protect cells against free radical damage and inflammation.
+Although they are all healthy and full of vitamins, minerals, and antioxidants, red and purple grapes may provide even more benefits due to their high amounts of resveratrol, flavonoids, and phytonutrients found in their darker skins.
 Here is a great article that talks about their differences and health benefits.

 Grape Juice Nutritional Information